 We will endeavour to deliver all products ordered within 30 (thirty) days from the date of your order confirmation email.
 Please click here to view our delivery details and charges (if applicable).

 All products purchased from the website are made pursuant to a shipment contract.
 This means that the risk of loss for such products will pass to you when we deliver your product(s) to the address you gave us or you (or, in limited circumstances, a carrier organised by you) collects the product(s) from us.
 You will be responsible for the product(s) once they are in your physical possession or once they have been delivered in accordance with the delivery instructions.
-If you have received your order confirmation email but your products have not arrived within the time specified, please contact us and we will do our best to assist.
-Please allow an additional day before raising a query during exceptionally busy periods (e.g. Christmas) or when the weather is particularly inclement.
+If you have received your order confirmation email but your products have not arrived within the time specified in the Order Confirmation email, please contact us and we will do our best to assist.
+Please allow an additional day before raising a query during exceptionally busy periods (e.g. Christmas) or when the weather is particularly adverse.

-If your order has not been received within the specified timescales set out below, in the first instance please check whether your local mail delivery office is holding your parcel.
-If they do not have your products, please contact us and we will do our best to assist.
+If your order has not been received within the specified timescales as further set out below, in the first instance please check whether your local mail delivery office is holding your parcel.
+If they confirm that they do not have your products, please contact us and we will do our best to assist.

-If you are not happy with your Canterbury products, please follow our delivery, returns, exchanges and repairs policy, so that we can exchange or refund your order.
-Canterbury reserves the right to reject the return of products (unless the product is not of an acceptable quality, is not fit for purpose or is not as described at the time of purchase) that are not returned in accordance with this policy procedure.
-We may request that you pay delivery charges to return such goods back to you.
+If you are not happy with your Canterbury products, please follow our Returns Policy, so that we can assist you in refunding your order.
+Canterbury reserves the right to reject the return of products that are not returned in accordance with our Delivery and Returns Policy Procedure and we may request that you pay for delivery charges to return such goods back to you.
 Our returns policy does not affect your statutory rights.

-We will not refund the original delivery charge in the case of exchanges or returns.
+We will not refund the original delivery charge in the case of returns.

 In the case of returns, you will only be refunded the value of the goods ordered.